uneezaismail/openai-agent/README.md

-# 🧠 Multiagents System – Chainlit x OpenAI Deployment
+# 🧠 agent – Chainlit x OpenAI Deployment

 This is a simple agent built using the OpenAI Agent SDK, Gemini API and Chainlit.
 The project is deployed on **Railway** for public access and testing.